mraad/arcgis-bluemix/README.md

 ![](media/Pro.png)

 The analysis is a simple square binning in [PySpark](http://spark.apache.org/docs/2.1.0/programming-guide.html), where the input is a set of 1 million [NYC Taxis trip records](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) placed in [Bluemix Object Store](https://console.ng.bluemix.net/catalog/services/object-storage).
-The result of the analysis is placed in ObjectStore and is read by Pro using the [python swiftclient](https://docs.openstack.org/developer/python-swiftclient/) library.
+The result of the analysis is streamed back to Pro using the [python swiftclient](https://docs.openstack.org/developer/python-swiftclient/) library to be visualized in a map frame.
 You can download my sample trips from [here](https://dl.dropboxusercontent.com/u/2193160/trips-1M.csv.zip).

 ## Setup Bluemix